-Corporate banking sector: Since large private and state-owned enterprises can now obtain financing from the capital market, they become less dependent upon bank loans.
+Corporate banking sector: Since large private and state-owned enterprises can now obtain financing from the capital market, they have become less dependent upon bank loans.
 As a result, SMEs are becoming valuable clients to both the Chinese and foreign banks.
-At present, only 30 percent of SMEs financing demands can be satisfied because they normally find it difficult to obtain any type of credit from large banks.
+At present, only 30 percent of small and medium sized enterprises (SMEs) financing demands can be satisfied because they normally find it difficult to obtain any type of credit from large banks.
 Most second-tier joint stock banks and city commercial banks have already made the SMEs their target clients.
-Standard Chartered, Citibank and HSBC have all started SME financing activities.
-Foreign banks have more experience in market segmentation, better credit and risk control, good access to the international market and more simplified procedures for credit approvals, all of which serve to attract Chinese enterprises as clients.
+Standard Chartered, Citibank, and HSBC have all started SME financing activities.
+Foreign banks have more experience in market segmentation, better credit and risk control, good access to the international market, and more simplified procedures for credit approvals, all of which serve to attract Chinese enterprises as clients.

 Private banking services and wealth management that target high net worth individuals: Nearly 30 Chinese banks currently offer RMB-denominated wealth management services.
 RMB-denominated private banking services and wealth management services are among the two best business prospects currently being offered by leading foreign banks in China, such as Citibank, Standard Chartered, HSBC and ABN AMRO.

-SME Financing Market: According to the National Development and Reform Commission (NDRC), the products manufactured or services offered by China’s 40 million small and medium sized enterprises (SME) comprise about 60 percent of China’s GDP.
+SME Financing Market: According to the National Development and Reform Commission (NDRC), the products manufactured or services offered by China’s 40 million SME comprise about 60 percent of China’s GDP.
 Chinese banks, especially city commercial banks, consider SMEs to be their target clients.
 More and more foreign banks in China are beginning to realize the great opportunities available through offering financing to SMEs.

-QFII Custodian & QDII Custodian: In 2003, a qualified foreign institutional investors (QFII) scheme was introduced to allow foreign institutional investors, such as UBS, Deutsche Bank and Citigroup Global and others to engage in the securities sector on the Chinese mainland.
+QFII Custodian & QDII Custodian: In 2003, a qualified foreign institutional investors (QFII) scheme was introduced to allow foreign institutional investors, such as UBS, Deutsche Bank, Citigroup Global, and others to engage in the securities sector on the Chinese mainland.
 At present there are more than 50 approved QFII entities.